 How much is Medicare Part D in Florida?

-The premiums for Medicare Part D plans depend on which plan you enroll in and range from $7.70 to $35.20.
+The premiums for Medicare Part D plans depend on which plan you enroll in.
+The average Medicare Part D plan will have a monthly cost of about $31.50.

 How to Sign Up for Supplemental Medicare in Orlando, Florida